 The project has realized several important gains from being part of a national program.
-The Program National Steering Committee has key national figures on it, who feed its experiences into high level policy discussions.
-These have even covered India's international obligations, for example with regard to the CITES.
-The GEF OFP heads the Pollution Control Board of India and can feed lessons from the program into this forum.
-So, through the program, local actions feed into national policies and then even into international fora.
-For example, the program's effects on shark populations are reported on to the CBD COP.
+The National Program Steering Committee (NPSC) has key national figures on it, who feed its experiences into high-level policy discussions.
+These have even covered India's international obligations, for example with regard to the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+The GEF Operational Focal Point heads the Pollution Control Board of India and can feed lessons from the program into this forum.
+So, through the program, local actions feed into national policies and then even into international forums.
+For example, the program's effects on shark populations are reported on to the CBD conference of the parties.
 The EGREE Foundation is taking the lead on several key international obligations and has become an important channel for funding for the environment.

 Also, the project has demonstrated capacity to generate synergies and strategic alliances with a number of actors, both direct stakeholders and external to the project, which has succeeded in mobilizing a significant amount of additional funding, amounting to nearly \$0.3 million.
-EGREE Foundation had start-up funds from the project, matched by State Government, but by the time of the Program Evaluation mission it had already raised Rupees 8 Crores from the private sector.
+The EGREE Foundation had start-up funds from the project, matched by the state government, but by the time of the program evaluation mission it had already raised Rs 8 crores from the private sector.
 Its funds are already sufficient to pay salaries from the interest.
 This is seen as very different from the situation in Malvan, where the Mangrove Cell is by far the major funder.
-EGREE Foundation already has strong sustainability.
+The EGREE Foundation already has strong sustainability.

 National ownership needs to be strong at all levels.
-A project which is part of a major national program, feeding up to Delhi is a strong incentive to cooperation of the District Collector, who is an essential stakeholder to ensure progress at field level.
-At State level, the Special Chief Assistant Secretary is head of the Steering Committee and the Governor has picked up on some of the project elements, such as tree planting.
+In a project which is part of a major national program, feeding up to Delhi is a strong incentive to cooperation for the district collector, who is an essential stakeholder to ensure progress at the field level.
+At the state level, the special chief assistant secretary is head of the steering committee and the governor has picked up on some of the project elements, such as tree planting.

-The Project has demonstrated good national ownership, since the National, State and local governments are all involved.
-The Project design is in line with national priorities, notably addressing one of the five most important marine and coastal areas in the country.
-The Minutes of the NPSC and SPSC clearly demonstrate that the Project is nationally owned and in line with national and local priorities.
-The Project design is also focused on improving the livelihoods of the rural poor in Maharashtra, in line with national priorities.
-Finally, the Project includes specific activities to implement the CBD in India, through its support to the State Biodiversity Management Board and to the establishment and operations of biodiversity management committees in over 50 villages.
+The project has demonstrated good national ownership, since the national, state, and local governments are all involved.
+The project design is in line with national priorities, notably addressing one of the five most important marine and coastal areas in the country.
+The minutes of the NPSC and SPSC clearly demonstrate that the project is nationally owned and in line with national and local priorities.
+The project design is also focused on improving the livelihoods of the rural poor in

+Maharashtra, in line with national priorities.
+Finally, the project includes specific activities to implement CBD in India, through its support to the State Biodiversity Management Board and to the establishment and operations of biodiversity management committees in over 50 villages.

 The project has attempted to develop trust and a common understanding and a basis for reducing community opposition to its objectives.
-The slow project start-up and opposition by local communities to the Sanctuary were the main reasons why there was little on the ground activity in the first 18 months.
+The slow project start-up and opposition by local communities to the sanctuary were the main reasons why there was little on-the-ground activity in the first 18 months.
 After this period, the level of activities and extent of delivery was higher.